-Biosafety startup R-Zero acquires CoWorkr to create an “OS for the workplace” – TechCrunch
+Biosafety startup R-Zero acquires CoWorkr to create an ‘OS for the workplace’ – TechCrunch

 Morgan calls CoWorkr’s sensors R-Zero’s “eyes and ears.”
 R-Zero plans to announce two UVC-based products that address air cleanliness in occupied spaces, and will use CoWorkr’s sensors to ensure “full automation.”

 For instance, CoWorker’s battery-powered thermal sensors allow employers to know which rooms in an office are being occupied.
-That information, he says, could help trigger the use of an UV-based air filter or other cleaning products.
+That information, he says, could help trigger the use of a UV-based air filter or other cleaning products.

 That information could also tell janitorial staff to clean the room more thoroughly that evening — or conversely, to forgo cleaning a room that hasn’t been touched all day.

 “What our customers are seeing is that they’re getting an immediate ROI.
-Our customers are reducing labor costs by 30-40 percent,” says Morgan.
+Our customers are reducing labor costs by 30-40%,” says Morgan.

-Overall, says Morgan, the company is still bullish on the idea that people will still crave clean workspaces; perhaps due to some lingering “scar tissue” from the pandemic, he notes.
+Overall, says Morgan, the company is bullish on the idea that people will still crave clean workspaces; perhaps due to some lingering “scar tissue” from the pandemic, he notes.

 “In almost 100% of cases, our customers are looking at this as a long term investment,” Morgan adds.